learning-at-home/hivemind/examples/albert/README.md

  --experiment_prefix SAME_AS_IN_RUN_FIRST_PEER --initial_peers ONE_OR_MORE_PEERS --seed 42 \
  --logging_first_step --logging_steps 100  --output_dir ./outputs --overwrite_output_dir --logging_dir ./logs
 ```
-, where `ONE_OR_MORE_PEERS` stands for either your coordinator endpoint (e.g. `123.123.123.123:1337`), an endpoint of any pre-existing trainer or multiple endpoints for stability.
+Here, `ONE_OR_MORE_PEERS` stands for either your coordinator endpoint (e.g. `123.123.123.123:1337`), an endpoint of any pre-existing trainer or multiple endpoints for stability.
 See tips & tricks section below for more information on setting up collaborative training.

 As the peer begins training, it will periodically report training logs in the following form:
 ![image](https://user-images.githubusercontent.com/3491902/115177769-8c2be880-a0d8-11eb-875c-3f80b86e21d0.png)